History of dance: As a method of expression

-One of the earliest structured uses of dances may have been in the performance and in the telling of myths.
+One of the earliest structured uses of dances may have been in the performance and telling of myths.
 It was also sometimes used to show feelings for one of the opposite gender.
-It is also linked to the origin of "lovemaking."
+It is also linked to the origin of "lovemaking".
 Before the production of written languages, dance was one of the methods of passing these stories down from generation to generation.

 In European culture, one of the earliest records of dancing is by Homer, whose Iliad describes chorea (χορεία khoreia).
 The early Greeks made the art of dancing into a system, expressive of all the different passions.
 For example, the dance of the Furies, so represented, would create complete terror among those who witnessed them.
 The Greek philosopher, Aristotle, ranked dancing with poetry, and said that certain dancers, with rhythm applied to gesture, could express manners, passions, and actions.
 The most eminent Greek sculptors studied the attitude of the dancers for their art of imitating the passion.